Stress Is Affecting Black Women’s Mental and Physical Health!

-Let’s pain the scene!
+Let’s paint the scene!

 We Carry Too Many Responsibilities